 The first step is to customize the settings for your portfolio (on the upper right side).
 The second step is to customize the expected cash flows during early retirement and during regular retirement.
 The structure in columns B to E is just a starting point, feel free to insert more columns, e.g. per spouse and per type of cash flow.
 You can also insert more rows at the end, based on a VERY conservative view of your expected lifetime (e.g. plan till your late 90s or even 100).
 Just be careful to preserve the empty row in blue at the end, as it is referenced by some formulas.
 Do investigate the formulas to fully understand how this works.

 The outcome of the computation will be the SPENDING BUDGET YEAR 0 (scroll down a bit on the right side).
 Now, where does this money come from?
-First, use whatever cash flow income you get this year (e.g. part-time wages, rental property, etc).
+First, use whatever cash flow income you get this year (e.g. part-time wages, rental property income, etc).
 Next, withdraw the difference from your regular portfolio.
 If the cash flow income of the current year happens to exceed the spending budget, then invest the remainder in the portfolio.
 It is all quite simple and intuitive to do.

 Finally, there is a warning system (spending gate) which we will explain in a follow-up article.

 Based on a few simple spreadsheet formulas and making a good use of Time Value of Money concepts, we were able to model a complicated early retirement situation in a simple manner.
 The author developed this approach while analyzing his own financial situation (somewhat similar to Harry and Sally!) and is now using it every year to establish his annual spending budget.
 The author also explored the application of the same principles to the personal situation of a few fellow Bogleheads.
-Clearly, every case is unique, but the flexibility of the NPV/PMT approach easily allowed to accommodate every case.
-Any of the factors involved can be changed to accommodate changing life situations, unexpected expenses and extra income, changing market conditions, allowing to easily tweak the plan.
+Clearly, every case is unique, but the flexibility of the NPV/PMT amortization approach easily allowed to accommodate every case.
+Any of the factors involved can be changed to accommodate changing life situations, exceptional expenses and extra income, changing market conditions, allowing to easily tweak the plan.
 Overall, the approach seems to hold pretty well.

 In a follow-up article, we will discuss additional features of the companion spreadsheet, notably: